 Express yourself and value your own ideas

-Soon enough, I realised this simply was not true.
+Soon enough, I realized this simply was not true.
 I have valid opinions and good ideas.
 So do you!
-Just because your opinions and perspectives might differ from someone else's doesn’t mean you are wrong or not good enough.
+Just because your opinions and perspectives might differ from someone else’s doesn’t mean you are wrong or not good enough.
 Express your ideas, and raise concerns when something is not right.
 Do not be afraid.
 Sometimes you’ll be wrong, of course.
 But that’s okay!
 As they say, failure leads to success.
-So, just learn from your mistakes, apologise if necessary and move on.
-If you don’t value your own ideas, everyone around you will begin to influence your work and-even worse-your thinking.
+So, just learn from your mistakes, apologize if necessary and move on.
+If you don’t value your own ideas, everyone around you will begin to influence your work and even worse, your thinking.
 This will lead you straight into a dead end.
 Changes don’t happen to wallflowers who sit silently and keep their opinions to themselves.
 So, speak up!

 Find your mentors